 I had tried to make a spectacular “super bread”.
-I’d mixed it “hard”, bulk fermented it “long”, and gave it a “nice”, extended rise.
+I’d mixed it “hard”, bulk fermented it “long”, and gave it a nice, extended rise.
 I thought it would be a showstopping loaf.
-But in reality, the dough lost its strength and flavour.
-I still remember my bitter disappointment when it came out of the banneton and collapsed.
+But in reality, the bread was a disaster.

 What is oxidation in bread dough?